STOKEBLOKE1/GradeBook/README.md

 # GradeBook
- Collects and calculates the average grade of students using colletions, console input, interfaces, abstract classes and encapsulation via getter and setters.
+ Collects and calculates the average grade of students using collections, console input, interfaces, abstract classes and encapsulation via getter and setters.